Matterwiki/Matterwiki/README.md

 People use it to store documentation, notes, culture guidelines, employee onboarding content and everything else they want to.

+## Running in Docker

+To quickly try Matterwiki running in [Docker](https://www.docker.com/):

+1. Clone this repository `git clone http://github.com/matterwiki/matterwiki`
+2. Edit `config.js` (present in the project root) and change the `auth_secret` value with any secret phrase.
+3. Run `docker build -t matterwiki/matterwiki .`
+4. Make a volume folder to store the matterwiki database.
+Run `mkdir -p ~/matterwiki/db`
+4. Run `docker run -p 5000:5000 -v ~/matterwiki/db:/usr/src/app/db -t matterwiki/matterwiki`
+5. Head to `yoururl.com/#/setup` and create the Admin account.

+  _Replace yoururl.com with your URL.
+If you're running locally, replace with `localhost:5000`_
+6. Login with your new admin account and head to the Admin dashboard.
+7. Create topics and add users to your Wiki.

 ## Setup Instructions:

 You need to have `Node` and `npm` installed on your system.